Photo of a white woman with freckles and brown hair in front of a floor to ceiling bookshelf.

 A light-brown skinned woman is wearing a black, faux-leather off the shoulder dress with matching circular gold earrings and a choker necklace.
 Her locs are styled in an up-do and she is smiling directly into the camera wearing glasses with a black and white frame and a full face of makeup including light pink lipstick.

-Literary Arts Director at the Sundress Academy for the Arts
+Literary Arts Director at Sundress Academy for the Arts

-Denise R. Ervin is a creative writer hewn from the streets, classrooms, and boardrooms of Detroit, all of which taught her to contribute to the narrative of those who live, love, and look like her.
-She has spent two decades as a teaching artist, performing poetry around the country, and leading workshops for the likes of Midnight & Indigo and Room Project.
-Her work has been published or is forthcoming in AADUNA, Harbinger Asylum, Third Wednesday Magazine, and others.
-Most recently, she was selected as a Writing Fellow by The Watering Hole and a semifinalist for America’s Next Great Author.
+Denise R. Ervin is a creative writer hewn from the streets, classrooms, and boardrooms of Detroit.
+She has spent two decades as a teaching artist, performing poetry around the country, and leading workshops for the likes of Midnight & Indigo and University of Michigan.
+Her work has been published or is forthcoming in Vagabond City Lit, Harbinger Asylum, Third Wednesday Magazine, and others.
+She is a Graduate Fellow for The Watering Hole and a semifinalist for America’s Next Great Author.
+When she’s not serving as a Program Manager for a local youth writing organization, Denise is working on several novel projects and her first full-length poetry manuscript, tentatively titled Palimpsest.

 Photograph of Caroline Webster standing in front of a brick building

-Lead Grant Writer, Sundress Academy for the Arts
+Lead Grant Writer at Sundress Academy for the Arts

 Caroline Webster lives and works in Raleigh, NC.
 She is a graduate of Davidson College, where she earned a BA in English and Classical Studies and wrote a lot of poems about slugs.
 She likes to sing and watch squirrels from her back porch.